matthew-nm/matthew-nm.github.io/index.md

 ![data_clustermap](../../images/gender_data_clustermap.png)

 Each of the ~3000 data samples has been processed by the **R** *seewave* and *tuneR* software packages, generating 20 acoustic parameters per sample.
-Each sample is labeled as either *male* or *female*, and therefore we can use various prediction models in an attempt to understand the differences between the two, and accurately predict the gender of future voices.
+Each sample is labeled as either *male* or *female*, and therefore we can use various prediction models in an attempt to understand the differences between the two, and accurately predict the gender of future voice samples.